XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 ### Step 2.1.
 Creating additional collections in Cosmos DB for the taxi trip data.

+For the taxt trip data we will use another collection (`taxitrips`) in the existing Cosmos DB database.
+The CosmosDBTrigger Azure Function requires a seperate collection (`leases`) for the [Cosmos DB changefeed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed).
+This collection should be created automatically when the Function App is published but you can also create it yourself just to be sure.

 1. Add two collections named `taxitrips` and `leases` to the existing `nycdatabase` Cosmos DB with the following properties:
     - Storage: `Fixed (10GB)`
     - Throughput: `2000 RU/s`

+Note that the throughput is higher than the `complaint` collection.
+This is because we want to import the taxi trip data at a higher rate so we don't need to wait so long.
+Feel free to use even higher throughputs.

 Do __not__ upload the taxi trip data yet!
-First an Azure Function need to be in place which will be triggered when new records will added (Step 2.2).
+First an Azure Function need to be in place which will be triggered when new records will added.

 ### Step 2.2.
 Creating an Azure Function to update taxi trip documents once they are added to Cosmos DB

 The NYC taxi trip record set contains geo coordinates for pickup and drop off locations but this data can't be directly queried by Cosmos DB because it is not in the [GeoJSON](https://docs.microsoft.com/en-us/azure/cosmos-db/geospatial) format.

-We will create an Azure Function that will be triggered each time a document is added (or updated) in the Cosmos DB `taxitrips` collection.
+We will write an Azure Function that will be triggered each time a document is added (or updated) in the Cosmos DB `taxitrips` collection.
 The function  will add two properties (`pickup_location` & `dropoff_location`) to the document in GeoJSON format.

 1. Open the `labs/src/GABC.NYCData.Labs.sln` solution and complete the [Cosmos DB trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb) function named `UpdateTaxiTripGeoData`.
 2. Publish the Function App to Azure.